Photo of Nicholas Storm

 Interests

-I’m passionate about stellar spectroscopy, especially NLTE and 3D NLTE modelling.
-My research focuses on the abundance of neutron‑capture elements, with some experience in Galactic chemical evolution (GCE) modelling.
+I’m passionate about stellar spectroscopy, especially 1D NLTE and 3D NLTE modelling.
+My research focuses on the abundance of neutron‑capture elements, with experience in Galactic chemical evolution (GCE) modelling.
 I have also lately been working on machine‑learning approaches for stellar abundances, particularly using The Payne neural network.
-If your work overlaps and you’re looking for a collaborator or speaker, feel free to get in touch!
+If your work overlaps, and you’re looking for a collaborator or speaker, feel free to get in touch!

 Contact